aravindpriyan/Pneumonia-Prediction/README.md

-# Pneumonia-Prediction
-Detecting the pneumonia disease using the chest-Xray image as an input.
+#Project
+Pneumonia Detection using X-rays

+Pneumonia can be detected by using the chest X-ray as an input image from the user.

+Follow the code to get the desierd output with acuuracy.